 Interactive Ant Artwork

 You will need at least one ant printable, coloring supplies, a large piece of paper or construction paper.
-Optional: glue or a glue stick to stick down the ants.
+The great part about this art project is that kids can customize the background.

 - Download then print the free ant printable